 Now, we can say power is the product of current and voltage.
 We get the same power in a circuit when we use any of the three formulas of the watts law.

 Watts Law Example 1

-If you are an electrical engineer in a reputed firm and your task is to assess how many 450-watts bulbs you can use in one meeting room.
+If you are an electrical engineer in a reputed firm, your task is to assess how many 450-watt bulbs you can use in one meeting room.
 For safety purposes, you have a circuit breaker for tripping in case of a fault.
 For safety, you can use 25-Ampers.